django/deps/draft/email-providers.md

    django-anymail docs).
 It's also used by "wrapper" email backends like django-celery-email and django-mailer.

-   Calls with a backend import path should be replaced with `providers["some-alias"]` and defining an `EMAIL_PROVIDERS` alias for the desired connection configuration.
-Any kwargs should be moved to OPTIONS in the provider definition.
+   Calls with a backend import path should be replaced by defining an `EMAIL_PROVIDERS` alias for the desired BACKEND (and OPTIONS for any keyword args).
+Then substitute `using="alias"` or `mail.providers["alias"]` wherever the connection had been used.

 During the deprecation period, the implementation of `get_connection(...)` is modified as follows: